 A trust deed outlines the terms and conditions governing a trust, impacting the rights and obligations of both trustees and beneficiaries.
+Trusts should be established with a legal agreement and formal deed known as a declaration of trust or a deed of settlement.
+If the trustee breaches their obligations under the trust deed, the beneficiaries may have legal recourse in the courts.

 The Different Trust Structures and Trust Deed in Australia